 - Nation states have a sovereign right to make such rules and bind their citizens to such rules - Threat mitigation is typically regarded as a Good Thing rather than an incursion against the utility of a single DNS - It's a problem when it gets used as a lever in a different fight - Such as the Australian rule to force Australian ISPs to block the DNS resolution of "thepiratebay.org" - It only pushes determined users to alternate name resolution strategies and ultimately is a comprehensive waste of everyone's time! - But even this is a relative sideshow to the larger DNS

 Another interpretation of "Openness"?

-When speaking about openness we do not mean in a competitive sense, but rather:
+When speaking about openness we might not mean open in a sense of consistency across providers and across client transactions, but rather:

-"Is the DNS an "open" system?
+Is the DNS an "open" system?